breadboard-ai/breadboard/packages/website/src/docs/kits/agents/guide.md

 ![Wiring the Specialist](/breadboard/static/images/agent-kit/wire-specialist.png)

 Congrats!
-We built our first board with the Agent Kit.
+We just made our first board with the Agent Kit.
 The only thing that's missing is something for Specialist to do.
 What purpose shall we give it?

 Hmm...
 I am always on the lookout for a good book, and it's not always easy to find what I am looking for.
 So maybe, let's build a Librarian: an agent that helps us find the right book.